Ferdinand VII

-Ferdinand VII (Fernando VII; 14 October 1784 – 29 September 1833) was a King of Spain during the early 19th century.
+Ferdinand VII (Fernando VII; 14 October 1784 – 29 September 1833) was King of Spain during the early 19th century.
 He reigned briefly in 1808 and then again from 1813 to his death in 1833.
-He was known to his supporters as el Deseado (the Desired) and to his detractors as el Rey Felón (the Felon/Criminal King).
+Before 1813, he was known as el Deseado (the Desired), and after, as el Rey Felón (the Criminal King).

-Born in Madrid at El Escorial, Ferdinand VII was heir apparent to the Spanish throne in his youth.
+Born in Madrid at El Escorial, Ferdinand was heir apparent to the Spanish throne in his youth.
 Following the 1808 Tumult of Aranjuez, he ascended the throne.
 That year Napoleon overthrew him; he linked his monarchy to counter-revolution and reactionary policies that produced a deep rift in Spain between his forces on the right and liberals on the left.
 Back in power in December 1813, he re-established the absolutist monarchy and rejected the liberal constitution of 1812.
 A revolt in 1820 led by Rafael del Riego forced him to restore the constitution, starting the Liberal Triennium, a three-year period of liberal rule.
-In 1823 the Congress of Verona authorized a successful French intervention, restoring him to absolute power for the second time.
+In 1823, the Congress of Verona authorised a successful French intervention, restoring him to absolute power for the second time.
 He suppressed the liberal press from 1814 to 1833, jailing many of its editors and writers.

 Under his rule, Spain lost nearly all of its American possessions, and the country entered into a large-scale civil war upon his death.
 His political legacy has remained contested since his death; some historians regard him as incompetent, despotic, and short-sighted.

 Early life

 Ferdinand was the eldest surviving son of Charles IV of Spain and Maria Luisa of Parma.
-Ferdinand was born in the palace of El Escorial near Madrid.
-In his youth Ferdinand occupied the position of an heir apparent who was excluded from any participation in government by his parents and their favourite advisor and Prime Minister, Manuel Godoy.
+He was born in the palace of El Escorial near Madrid.
+In his youth he occupied the position of an heir apparent excluded from any participation in government by his parents and their favourite advisor and Prime Minister, Manuel Godoy.
 National discontent with the government produced a rebellion in 1805.
 In October 1807, Ferdinand was arrested for his complicity in the El Escorial Conspiracy in which the rebels aimed at securing foreign support from the French Emperor Napoleon.
-When the conspiracy was discovered, Ferdinand submitted to his parents.
+When the conspiracy was discovered, he submitted to his parents.